What we stand for

 Always innovative, we have regularly broken new ground in publishing.
 The first in Ireland to take publishing for children seriously, we are the country’s leading publisher of books for young people.
 The first to publish true crime, the first to create quality graphic novels, the first to explore many other genres - we are always up for a challenge!
 The O’Brien Press is truly independent and committed to putting great books into the hands of readers of all ages.

 The O'Brien Press was established in 1974 by Michael O’Brien and his father Thomas, evolving out of a family-run printing and type house, and over more than forty-five years has established a reputation for quality and excellence in publishing for adults and children.

 The O'Brien Press launched its first publication in November 1974.
-Me Jewel and Darlin' Dublin written by Eamonn Mac Thomais, was published while the author was still in jail and was an immediate success.
+Me Jewel and Darlin' Dublin, written by Éamonn MacThomáis and published while the author was in jail, was an immediate success.
 It has been reprinted many times, and has become a minor classic.
-Since then, The O'Brien Press has published over 1,200 books.
+Since then, The O'Brien Press has published well over two thousand books.

 The O'Brien Press aims to continue to pursue a policy of excellence and diversity in both adult and children's publishing in the years to come.